Obscured star cluster population in the Milky Way

 The recent large area infrared surveys have yielded a surprising number of new star clusters in the Milky Way.
 Still, only a few appear to be massive and the currently know number of clusters with masses >=10^4 Msun us only about a dozen, while the estimates put the expected number of such objects in the range of 60-100.
 Where are the rest of these objects?

 Over the years I have worked on a project to find new obscured clusters and to characterize them.
-The project has yielded one new young massive cluster and two new globulars.
+The project has yielded a few new young massive clusters and a few new globulars.
 We have at hand a wealth of deep near-IR imaging and spectroscopy of more candidates, that will could become the basis of a thesis.
-The student will have access to the UKIDSS and VISTA data for new cluster searches.
+The student will have access to the VVV (VISTA Variables in Via Lactea; this is an on-going ESO public survey) data for the cluster searches.
 The project will also include some computer simulations to estimate the completeness of the searches, so working knowledge of C or FORTRAN is a plus.